BinaryCat17/Graphics/docs/architecture.md

 ## 1. The "Layered Cake" Philosophy

 The codebase is organized into four strict layers.
-Think of it like a building: you can change the furniture (App) without rebuilding the foundation, but if the foundation cracks, everything falls.
+Dependencies flow **downwards only**.

 ```mermaid
 graph TD